mandyRae/pythonic-charlie/README.md

 ###Installing

-Here are three ways to convienently get pythonic-charlie usable on your Raspberry Pi:
+Here are three ways to convienently get pythonic-charlieplex usable on your Raspberry Pi:

-1. **Copy and paste contents of charlie.py into existing code:** the class `Charlie` is short enough that you can easily paste it directly into your Python script.
+1. **Copy and paste contents of `charlie.py` into existing code:** the class `Charlie` is short enough that you can easily paste it directly into your Python script.

 2. **Place the file `charlie.py` in the same directory as your script:** Placing the `charlie.py` file in within your script will